-Acute Achilles Tendinitis: These are typically minor forms of the condition, where you have a little pain to walk after doing sport or running.
+Acute Achilles Tendonitis: These are typically minor forms of the condition, where you have a little pain to walk after doing sport or running.

-Moderate cases of acute Achilles tendinitis can occur when pain is present during an activity and there may be some thickening and swelling in the tendon.
+Moderate cases of acute Achilles tendonitis can occur when pain is present during an activity and there may be some thickening and swelling in the tendon.
 The pain is present after rest and sometimes even during the activity.

-Chronic Achilles Tendinitis: is where pain has been present for more than 4 weeks.
+Chronic Achilles Tendonitis: is where pain has been present for more than 4 weeks.
 There can be intrasubstance tears in the tendon.
 It hurts to walk on a daily basis and you may even limp which can make the tendon weaker.
 Thick nodules can appear along the Achille’s tendon, Occasionally, the Achilles Tendon can rupture, in which the patient typically feels a hard wack sensation on the back of the heel.

 Treatment for Achilles Tendonitis:

 Inspire Podiatrists tailor your rehabilitation specific to the severity of your Achilles Tendon Pain.
 We provide the highest level of service with the best treatment advice.
-This may include SHOCKWAVE THERAPY, a modification of activity, ice, anti-inflammatory agents, stretching, dry needling, joint mobilisation and electrotherapy.
+This may include SHOCKWAVE THERAPY, PROLOTHERAPY, a modification of activity, ice, anti-inflammatory agents, stretching, dry needling, joint mobilisation and electrotherapy.

 We reduce the load on the tendon by improving the flexibility in the calf muscle.
 We may reduce the uneven stress on the achillies tendon by stopping excessive rolling in of the foot (pronation) by using orthotic inserts within shoes.
 Shockwave Therapy is designed to repair the tendon tissue and is extremely effective on both midportion and insertional Achillies tendon pain.
 We can assess your walking and give advice to improve your running technique.